Saumya008/DSA-Collection/README.md

 Collection of DSA solutions of famous DSA problems.
 Feel free to star & fork.

-DSA solutions must be written in Python, Java, C or C++.
+DSA solutions must be written in any one of these languages - Python, Java, C or C++.
 If you want to add a new solution, please open a Pull Request.